sandia-proj/SETGen/help/MANUAL.md

 </br>

-4. Installing required tools in the VMs:
+4. Manually installing required tools for SETGen in the VMs:

-    After creating the VMs in Minimega using option 5, you are required to manually install some tools in **all running VMs.**
+    After creating the VMs in Minimega using option 5, you are required to install ubuntu and manually install some tools in **all running VMs.**

-    After logging in to VM as the **root** user, update the system by running
+    After logging in to the VM as the **root** user, update the system by running

          apt-get update